 Another fighting game I hear you say.
-Well it has been a month a fighters I must admit.
+Well, it has been a month for fighters I must admit.
 Street Fighter 4 then the Samurai Shodown Anthology and now this.
 But King of Fighters (KOF) Collection is a little bit different in the way you fight.

 Normally you have one on one and go so many rounds, but with KOF, it’s more like a 3 man tag team elimination match.
 So instead of choosing one fighter, you pick a team of 3 and fight until you’ve beaten all 3 of your opponents.

 It is one on one, but when you beat the first guy, the 2nd guy comes straight in and you get a little bit of your health back and carry on.
 First to beat all three of their opponents is the winner and you move onto the next stage.